• Sign In

 CAM Photosynthesis: Nighttime Carbon Capture and Daytime Conversion

 Unlike typical plants that open their stomata during the hot day (losing water through evaporation), CAM plants like Copiapoa open their stomata at night.
-Cooler temperatures and higher humidity greatly reduce water loss while allowing the absorption of vital carbon dioxide (CO₂).
+Cooler temperatures, usually below 70°F (21°C), and higher humidity greatly reduce water loss while allowing the absorption of vital carbon dioxide (CO₂).
 This CO₂ is temporarily converted and stored as malic acid inside cellular vacuoles within the plant.

 During the daytime, Copiapoa keep their stomata closed to conserve water.
 Instead of absorbing new CO₂, they internally release the stored CO₂ from malic acid, feeding it into the Calvin Cycle—the light-driven phase of photosynthesis—to produce sugars.
 This process enables growth and survival even during prolonged droughts when external water is practically unavailable.